soniabehal/ng4-pipes/README.md

 # ng4-pipes
 This package consists of pipes which you can use in your project.
-Just you need to do the imports and you them.
 ***
 ### Installing ng4-pipes
 npm install --save ng4-pipes